 The Council reserves the right to amend the award criteria from time to time, subject to prior notification to Service Providers.

 3. Award Criteria

-There will be no direct award option within this DPS; all Service Providers who are enrolled to a Service Category will be able to submit an Offer against a Requirement.
+All Service Providers who are enrolled to a Service Category will be able to submit an Offer against a Requirement.

 The Council, for each individual Requirement via the DPS, will follow the following award criteria: